Existence of higher degree minimizers in the magnetic skyrmion problem: Proofs of the main theorems

 We now compute the derivative of $\E(m^t)$ at $t = 0$.
 Rewriting the anisotropy term as $(Q-1) (1- m_3^2)$ and interpreting $\nabla m_3 = (\partial_1 m_3, \partial_2 m_3 ,0)$, by minimality of $m$ we have

 This gives the distributional version of equation \eqref{eq:EL}.

-As the lower order terms in this equation are all $L^2$-integrable, standard regularity theory implies that $m \in C^\infty(\Omega ; \mathbb{S}^2)$, see \cite[Chapter 4]{moser}.
-Thus, the Euler-Lagrange equation is satisfied classically.
-If $\Omega$ is additionally simply connected with a $C^{1,\alpha}$ boundary, then we also have continuity up to the boundary, see \cite[Theorem 1.1, Remark 1.4, and Corollary 1.6]{mueller09}. \end{proof}
+As the lower order terms in this equation are all $L^2$-integrable, standard regularity theory for harmonic maps in $\R^2$ \cite{helein90,coifman93,chang99} implies that $m \in C^\infty(\Omega ; \mathbb{S}^2)$, with continuity up to the boundary established in \cite{mueller09}.
+Specifically, a result by M{\"u}ller and Schikorra, \cite[Theorem 1.1, Remark 1.4, and Corollary 1.6]{mueller09}, implies that $m$ is locally H{\"o}lder continuous for some $\gamma \in (0,1)$ and, if $\Omega$ is additionally simply connected with a $C^{1,\alpha}$ boundary, also continuous up to the boundary.
+H\"older continuity of the derivatives of $m$ in the interior then follows from the arguments of Giaquinta \cite{giaquinta} (for the specifics, see \cite[Section 3]{chang99}), with smoothness then following from the bootstrap argument of the standard elliptic regularity theory \cite{gilbarg}. \end{proof}

 0.2cm

 \begin{proof}[Proof of Theorem \ref{thm:asymptotics}] By inequality \eqref{est:al} the condition \eqref{eq:smallness_kappa_d} is satisfied for $Q_n\gg1$ and, therefore, existence of a minimizer $\m_n \in \mathcal A_d(\Omega)$ follows from Theorem \ref{thm:existence} for all $n$ large enough.